 Maintaining your furnace can help quite a bit in the period in between furnace service appointments.
 One of the easiest, and crucial, ways to take care of your furnace is in replacing your furnace filter.
 Having a filthy air filter can contribute to a number of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are each month.

-So what goes in to deciding when you should replace your furnace filter?
+So what goes in to determining when you should change your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters typically need to be switched out every month and 3 inch filters ought to be replaced every three months, dependent on the recommendations of the filter manufacturer.
+1 inch filters typically need to be switched out every month and 3 inch filters ought to be replaced every three months, dependent on the recommendations of the filter maker.

 - Open or pull off the air filter panel close to the bottom of your furnace to expose an open compartment.

-- On the top of that open compartment is where your furnace filter is resting on two metal supports.
+- On the top of that open compartment is where you will find your furnace filter resting on two metal supports.